uniwebcms/express/README.md

 - Image
 - Link

 By using the SDK, a component creator is freed from having to implement low-level functionality or deal with complex backend requests.
-Creating a link to a page or fetching an assets become simple tasks when using the SDK.
-Similarly, when using the Custom React Hooks, a component creator can enjoy a simplified managment of rendering states for common use cases.
+Creating a link to a page or fetching an asset become simple tasks when using the SDK.
+Similarly, when using the Custom React Hooks, a component creator can enjoy a simplified management of rendering states for common use cases.

 ## The Express UI Library